Best Practices

 CPU

-For optimal performance, always use the latest available hardware platform.
+For optimal performance, it is recommended to use the most up-to-date hardware platform available.

 - SAP HANA is compatible only with Intel CPUs.
 Supported hardware configurations can be found in the Certified and Supported SAP HANA Hardware Directory.